-While the impact of the pandemic has now mostly dissipated in Mongolia and import operations in Mongolia are continuing without interruption, although uncertainty persists regarding the import of key chemical reagents through the border with China.
-The leading mining companies in Mongolia are currently engaged in drafting requests to the Mongolian Government concerning this matter, in cooperation with the Mongolian Mining Association.
+While the impact of the pandemic has now largely passed, the transport of certain key reagents across the land border with China remains suspended.
 Since February 2023, the Company has obtained its key reagent via Russia and this supply route continues to operate effectively.
 The Company is optimistic that the China border will soon re-open fully, but this is outside the Company's control.